-413. MISSIONARY PRINCIPLES AND PRACTICE.
-This course will include a study of the motives and principles of the missionary program as well as a detailed study of the history and problems of various mission fields, and helpful suggestions for the adjustment of the new missionary to his field.
+473. MISSIONARY PRINCIPLES AND PRACTICE.
+This course includes a study of the motives and principles of the missionary program as well as a detailed study of the history and problems of various mission fields, and helpful suggestions for the adjustment of the new missionary to his field.
 Elective, two hours, spring semester.
 Professor Siegel.